 On May 1st, 2004, Cyprus officially became a member of the European Union, and a member of the Economic and Monetary Union.
 In 2008, the island joined the Eurozone, and the Euro became its national currency.
 As the Eastern outpost of the European Union, Cyprus offers a wide array of competitive advantages to businesses and investors as the intersection of major transport and communication hubs that connect three continents.
 It allows European businesses a secure and strategic gateway to access the entire region.

 Talent Acquisition Pool

 Cyprus allows businesses to acquire talent from a wide pool of highly skilled and well-educated professionals.
 It boosts the youngest workforce population across the EU with a praiseworthy private and public education sector.
-55% of the Cypriot workforce boosts a tertiary degree.
+Statistics from December 2020 reveal that approximately 59.80% of the Cypriot workforce boosts a tertiary degree.

 Efficient Legal Regulation

 Cyprus boosts an efficient and business-friendly legal regulatory structure that offers stronger protection for intellectual property and investment.
 The legal system of the island is based on the English common law.

 This chapter will cover all the basic information you need to know about living on this island.

 We’ll explain everything, from the lifestyle, to the education infrastructure and more.